 What is closed?

-The Dutch government is following a step-by-step plan to get out of the intelligent lockdown in a controlled manner.
-As a result, some companies, organisations or facilities are still closed at this time.
+Because of the corona virus some companies, organisations or facilities are closed at this time.

 Explore the undiscovered places in our region